 They’re the sustainable moms who can tie a cloth diaper with one hand and love an eco-friendly baby toy.

 If crunchy has you thinking of rustic granola then mama you’re halfway there.

 In ages gone by, granola was slang for hippy culture but these days describes someone who loves the outdoors, saving trees, and considers recycling hip.

 Granola moms are the ones making homemade granola for their kids and using essential oils to medicate most ailments.

 Crunchy mom is the granola girl all grown up.

 (That’s why there are some references to crunchy moms also being “neo-hippies.”)

-- Breastfeeding exclusively (that’s no bottles or formula feeds) for at least a year, and often beyond.
+- Breastfeeding exclusively.
+That means plastic baby bottles or formula feeds for at least a year, and often beyond.

 - Unmedicated vaginal births, at home rather than in a hospital.